titech-caras/teapot/README.md

 As this repository was anonymized, the `libcheckpoint_x64` submodule can be accessed [here](https://anonymous.4open.science/r/libcheckpoint_x64-C810).

-## Notes on naming

-Teapot was codenamed teapot in its development.
-We are currently in the process of migrating the code to match the names described in the paper.

 ## Requirements

 Teapot static rewriter requires a Python version between 3.8 and 3.10.